Hong Kong's golfers gird up for battle as housing policy threatens famed course

 But the city's golfers are up in arms at the proposal, citing the financial hub's international image and environmental conservation as reasons to preserve the exclusive club that hosts annual golf tournaments.
 They count prominent pro-government and business figures as backers of their viewpoint.

+In a latest move on Friday, the Hong Kong Golf Club applied for a judicial review to challenge an environmental impact assessment that granted the basis for the authorities to go ahead with the redevelopment plan.

-Golfers, historians and environmental experts presented their views at a public hearing on the redevelopment plan in June, while non-profit organizations supporting the working class protested on the streets.
+In June, golfers, historians and environmental experts presented their views at a public hearing on the redevelopment plan, while non-profit organizations supporting the working class protested on the streets.

 Sources close to Lee said he is eager to be seen as siding with the working class rather than with the elite and has been surprised by the mounting opposition to the government's plan.